bosadnik/grunt-other-dependencies/README.md

 });
 ```
 #### package.json config
-In youe package.json file, put `other_dependencies' section
+In your package.json file, put `other_dependencies' section

 ```js